Molecular Diagnostics Fellowship Program

 - Fellow Responsibilities

 - Method of Evaluation

-Fellows interested in further training in basic research have a variety of choices within or outside the Division of Molecular Genetic Pathology.
-Research in the Division includes active basic research programs dealing with mechanisms and mediators of programmed cell death, oxidative mechanisms of pulmonary, endocrine and neurologic disease, gene regulation in neoplasia, and viral pathogenesis and latency.
-There are also ongoing clinical and translational research efforts; these include clinico-pathologic correlations and improved assay method development in infectious, genetic and oncologic disorders, quantitative assessment of gene expression, the use of microfabricated chips in diagnostics, and regulatory, economic, ethical, and informatics issues associated with clinical Molecular Genetic Pathology.
-The Program also interfaces with a number of clinical user groups in the Medical Center, as well as investigators in the University of Pittsburgh's comprehensive Cancer Center as well as other faculty in the Department of Pathology to support developmental and clinical molecular genetic testing in a variety of cancers.
+An additional year of training may be available for fellows interested in basic research within or outside the Division of Molecular and Genomic Pathology.
+Research in the Division includes active basic research programs dealing with mechanisms and mediators of programmed cell death, oxidative mechanisms of pulmonary disease and cell signaling in endocrine and liver neoplasia.
+There are also ongoing clinical and translational research efforts; these include clinico-pathologic correlations and improved assay method development in genetic and oncologic disorders, quantitative assessment of gene expression, the use of microfabricated chips in diagnostics, and regulatory, economic, ethical, and informatics issues associated with clinical Molecular Genetic Pathology .
+The Program also interfaces with a number of clinical user groups in the Medical Center, as well as investigators in the University of Pittsburgh Cancer Institute as well as other faculty in the Department of Pathology to support developmental and clinical molecular genetic testing in a variety of cancers.
 There is a broad array of research opportunities elsewhere in the Department and the medical center to include particular strengths in cell growth, differentiation and regeneration, cancer, gene therapy, genomic sciences and quantitative genetics, neurosciences, immunology and molecular biology.